Global Header

 touch /test-root-access.txt

 Successfully creating this file confirms your root write permissions across the system.
-Remove the test file afterward to maintain system cleanliness.
+Now that we’ve learned about how to access root VPS, let’s look at the necessary software that needs to be installed.

 Step 3: Install necessary software